LoganSorensen/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

     -Semantic HTML expresses meaning to the browser and other developers.
 Elements like <section> and <header> inform the reader about the type of content contained inside these tags.
-Conversly elements like <div> can be used in a similar fashion, but it becomes more difficult to interpret the contain within.
+Conversely elements like <div> can be used in a similar fashion, but it becomes more difficult to interpret the content within.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.